kirkch/jc/README.md

     echo '  }'                                                    >> tests/com/funky/MainTest.java
     echo '}'                                                      >> tests/com/funky/MainTest.java

-TODO running JC should fail
-TODO running mvn test should fail
+TODO JC currently does not run tests (but it will soon).
+However until then mvn test will run the tests.

 ## Example 3: Multiple modules